VisibleWorld/comply.js/README.md

 ### Rule Generators

 In the previous section, a ruleset was constructed with `Schema.type.String`.
-This is one of several rule generators included in *comply.js*.
-When creating a schema, you can supply complicated ruled, or use one of the generators to do the dirty work for you.
+This is one of several rule generators included in **comply.js**.
+When creating a schema, you can supply complicated rules, or use one of the generators to do the dirty work for you.

 #### Numbers